vishalpatil1337/Firewall-Review/README.md

     - For each step, you’ll be asked to confirm if you wish to proceed by typing 'y' or 'n'.
     - Logs and outputs will be generated, such as `Findings.xlsx`, `firewall_analysis_results.xlsx`, based on your input files and configurations.

 script_steps:
   - name: "startup.py"
-    description: |
-      Initializes the firewall configuration and generates the required text files and folders (cde.txt, oos.txt, etc.).
+    description: "Initializes the firewall configuration and generates the required text files and folders (cde.txt, oos.txt, etc.)."
   - name: "format-changer.py"
-    description: |
-      Converts firewall CSV files into Excel format.
+    description: "Converts firewall CSV files into Excel format."
   - name: "all-in-one.maker-groups.py"
-    description: |
-      Combines multiple groups into a single group.
+    description: "Combines multiple groups into a single group."
   - name: "replace.py"
-    description: |
-      Checks and replaces group names in the firewall configuration.
+    description: "Checks and replaces group names in the firewall configuration."
   - name: "replace-ao.py"
-    description: |
-      Updates address objects in the modified firewall file.
+    description: "Updates address objects in the modified firewall file."
   - name: "Source and Destination Rules Check"
-    description: |
-      Verifies various firewall rules like Source-Any, Destination-Any, and more.
+    description: "Verifies various firewall rules like Source-Any, Destination-Any, and more."
   - name: "cde-oos-subnet-extractor.py"
-    description: |
-      Converts subnet ranges into IP addresses.
+    description: "Converts subnet ranges into IP addresses."
   - name: "CDE-OOS-Checker"
-    description: |
-      Validates CDE and OOS rules from an Excel file.
+    description: "Validates CDE and OOS rules from an Excel file."
   - name: "external-to-internal.py"
-    description: |
-      Checks public-to-private firewall rules and generates analysis reports.
+    description: "Checks public-to-private firewall rules and generates analysis reports."
-  - note: |
-      Each script is executed in sequence, with confirmation prompts to ensure the user is ready for the next step.
+  - note: "Each script is executed in sequence, with confirmation prompts to ensure the user is ready for the next step."